The Joy of Creative Expression and Knowledge

 Albert Einstein’s brilliant quote is profound.
 Helping my students tap into their creative side is only one facet of my desired goal.
 Awakening them to the joy that unfolds in the creative and learning process is my higher aim.

 A person doesn't just start playing the piano without any exploration of the keyboard.
-However, after gaining sufficient knowledge and spending time practicing, they can freely move about the keys and write their own music.
+Rather, after gaining sufficient knowledge and spending time practicing, they can freely move about the keys and write their own music.
 Oh the joy of composing!

 The same holds true with painting.
 As you learn the elements and principles of design and the techniques of applying paint, you can relax and experience the pure unadulterated joy of your creative expression through painting.
 My tag line is 'joy on canvas.'
 Hopefully, the joy of painting that I experience shines through in my artwork.
 And, hopefully, your creative journey is allowing you to experience the same.